-Write the summary (in editing mode, just under the title) so that it is immediately clear what the article is about, and check that the summary contains your main keywords from your title.
+Write the summary/description (in editing mode, just under the title) so that it is immediately clear what the article is about.
 Then chose which of your short biographies to use for this article.

 Where Are My Short Bios?

 To find or create your short biographies go to your Stats Page and click on "About the Author".
 Short biographies appear on your published article under your name, next to your avatar.
 They are intended to show your expertise / experience in the particular subject matter you are writing about and add reader's trust to your work.
-You can have as many as 25 short bios in total.
-Talking of Trust, it is a good idea to make available plenty of backup research material at the bottom of each article.
-In this article for example I am providing 2 links to the sources where much of the information I have gathered here comes from.
+You can have as many as 100 short bios in total.
+Talking of trust, it is a good idea to make available plenty of backup research material at the bottom of each article.

 Ready To Publish